Pjefferyi/Blackpoll_Warbler_migration_network_Git/README.md

 See this folder for related scripts: https://github.com/Pjefferyi/Blackpoll_Warbler_migration_network_Git/tree/main/Geolocator_data_analysis_scripts

 The folder contains the scripts used to extract location data from each geolocator using the TwGeos and SGAT packages.
+There is one trope per script per bird.

 The script "Geolocator_analysis_helper_functions.R" is also located in the folder and contains functions used during the geolocator analysis as well as in other operations (notably to retriveve location data)

 ### Network construction

-See this folder for related scripts: https://github.com/Pjefferyi/Blackpoll_Warbler_migration_network_Git/tree/main/Network_construction
+See this folder for related scripts (Network_construction.R): https://github.com/Pjefferyi/Blackpoll_Warbler_migration_network_Git/tree/main/Network_construction

 The folder Contains the script that combines the location data derived from the geolocators to build the post- and pre-breeding migration network (Network_construction.R)

 ### Strenght of migratory connectivity metric

-The strength of migratory connectivity was calculated in this script:
+The strength of migratory connectivity was calculated in this script (Strength_of_migratory_connectivity.R): https://github.com/Pjefferyi/Blackpoll_Warbler_migration_network_Git/blob/main/Strength_of_migratory_connectivity.R

 ### Figures, network metric calculation (betweenness centrality, time-adjusted weight, Community analysis)

-This script was used to generate the paper's figure and to calculated network metrics:
+This script was used to generate the paper's figure and to calculated network metrics (blackpoll_warbler_project_figures.R): https://github.com/Pjefferyi/Blackpoll_Warbler_migration_network_Git/blob/main/blackpoll_warbler_project_figures.R